How did it start?

 Special research projects in the U.S.

 My research has shown that a lot of emigrants settled in Western Ohio, Indiana, Michigan and Iowa.
 After the evaluation of various cemetery books I noticed that there are really hot spots in Williams County and Crawford County, OH.
 Subsequently you will find an overview of areas where I have created separate pages.
-Click on the respective gallery item to get to the respective post.
+Click on the respective gallery item to get to the respective page.